browserify/module-deps/readme.markdown

 * `opts.fileCache` - an object mapping filenames to raw source to avoid reading from disk.

+* `opts.persistentCache` - a complex cache handler that allows async and persistent caching of data.
+A `persistentCache` needs to follow this interface:
+    ```
+    function peristentCache (
+        file, // the path to the file that is loaded
+        id,   // the id that is used to reference this file
+        pkg,  // the package that this file belongs to fallback
+        cb    // callback handler that receives the cache data
+    ) {
+        if (hasError()) {
+            return cb(error) // Pass any error to the callback
+        }
+        if (isInCache()) {
+            return cb(null, {
+                source: fs.readFileSync(file, 'utf8'), // String of the fully processed file
+                package: pkg, // The package for housekeeping
+                deps: {
+                    'id':  // id that is used to reference a required file
+                    'file' // file path to the required file
+                }
+            })
+        }
+        // optional (can be null) stream that provides the data from
+        // the hard disk, can be provided in case the file data is used
+        // to evaluate the cache identifier
+        stream = fs.createReadStream(file)

+        // fallback to the default reading
+        fallback(stream, cb)
+    }
+    ```

 * `opts.paths` - array of global paths to search.
 Defaults to splitting on `':'` in `process.env.NODE_PATH`